drissg1/DCGAN/README.md

 train_dataset = train_dataset.prefetch(buffer_size = tf.data.experimental.AUTOTUNE)
 ```
 ## Generator and Discriminator
 Next thing was to create the models for the Generator and the Discriminator.
-The Generator will receieve an tensor of shape (100,) and output an image of (176,176,3).
+The Generator will receive a tensor of shape (100,) and output an image of (176,176,3).

-The Discrimantor will receive an image of (176,176,3) and output the probability it associates with that image being either real or fake.
+The Discriminator will receive an image of (176,176,3) and output the probability it associates with that image being either real or fake.

 ```Python